-Elizabethan collars, or more commonly known as e-collars, are often used in veterinary medicine and sometimes referred to as a cone, lampshade, or "the cone of shame" as in the movie UP.
-These cones are used to prevent dogs and cats from biting, scratching and licking wounds, incisions, or other injured areas.
-Cumbersome and sometimes uncomfortable for the pet, we now have new versions of this tool that are a nice alternative for many pets.
+Elizabethan collars, or more commonly known as e-collars, are often used in veterinary medicine and sometimes referred to as a cone, lampshade, or "the cone of shame" as in the movie Up.
+These plastic cones are fitted to individual pets and are used to prevent dogs and cats from biting, scratching and licking wounds, incisions, or other injured areas.
+Cumbersome and sometimes uncomfortable for the pet, they nevertheless serve an important purpose.

 While animals do need some kind of protection to allow wounds to heal, there are now a variety of new products that are more comfortable and less cumbersome than the e-collar.
 Traditionally purchased from your veterinarian post-surgery or after cleaning up a wound, hot spot, or another injury, these collars may now be purchased at many pet supply stores.
 These collars are a great way to prevent self-trauma, for eye problems such as corneal ulcers and for recurring situations such as hot spots, paw or tail injuries, or lick granulomas.

 The e-collar was invented about 40 years ago by a vet named Joel Ehrenzweig.
 Until its invention, vets and pet-owners had rigged their own devices to keep pets from scratching and licking wounds and hot spots; not surprisingly, some efforts were more successful than others.
 The e-collar does exactly what it is intended to do: allow wounds to heal without interference.
 Unfortunately, a large, unyielding plastic cone has many drawbacks—not only is it uncomfortable, but it can interfere with a pet's ability to eat, drink, hear, and see.

 The downsides to the e-collar led to some inventive alternatives intended to make the healing process pleasanter and more comfortable for pet and pet-owner.
 While all of these alternatives have their plus sides, however, none is perfect.